Meet Michael Leibe

 Meet Kirsty Wright

 Kirsty Wright is a coach, facilitator, and communications specialist with lived experience of ADHD.
-With over 20 years working in community engagement, she brings a deep understanding of how neurodiversity shapes everyday life – from motivation and focus to confidence, energy, and identity.
+With over 20 years working in community engagement, she brings a deep understanding of how neurodiversity shapes everyday life – from motivation and focus to confidence, energy, and identity, including work with the NHS and Integrated Neighbourhood Teams.

 Kirsty supports individuals to build strategies that work with their strengths, not against them – offering calm, grounded guidance and practical tools that make sense in the real world.
 Her approach is human, honest and gently empowering.

-This free 30-minute call is a chance to talk things through, ask questions, and explore next steps – whether that’s joining InSight, accessing one-to-one support, or being signposted to the right kind of help.
+A free first call is a chance to talk things through, ask questions, and explore next steps – whether that’s joining InSight, accessing one-to-one support, or being signposted local service.